-- 3.8 Rockingham Plateau Character Area extends from King's Cliffe, in the north, to Aldwincle in the south.
+- Rockingham Plateau Character Area extends from .8 King's Cliffe, in the north, to Aldwincle in the south.
 Land cover is typically arable farmland in generally large fields.
 Improved pastures with grazing sheep and cattle and limited areas of calcareous grassland occur near farmsteads.
-A predominance of low, well-clipped hawthorn hedgerows encloses the fields with hedgerow trees of oak and ash. - 3.9 Woodland cover is extensive with broadleaved woodlands dominating the area.
-A significant proportion of the woodlands are also ancient, having once formed part of the more extensive Rockingham Forest.
+A predominance of low, well-clipped hawthorn hedgerows encloses the fields with hedgerow trees of oak and ash. - 3.9 lands are also ancient, having once formed part of the more extensive Rockingham Forest.
 Located on the upper slopes and top of undulations, the woodland contains views within the area, resulting in an intimate and enclosed character on the plateau landscape.
 Notable houses include Fermyn Woods Hall.